 Important Voyage Logistics:

-Trip Planning: This trip commences in Santiago, Chile.
-It is recommended that you arrive in Santiago at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home, voyage embarkation, and departure.
-From Santiago you will fly to Stanley, Falkland Islands via a special charter flight.
-(See Rate Notes.)
-Your voyage will conclude in Stanley, where you will fly back to Santiago.
-This return flight arrives in the late afternoon. (see Additional Costs.)
+Trip Planning: This trip commences in Ushuaia, Argentina.
+It is recommended that you arrive in Ushuaia at least one day prior to the scheduled voyage departure as a buffer in the event of any unexpected travel delays between home, voyage embarkation, and departure.
+The voyage concludes in Stanley, Falkland Islands.
+Upon disembarkation in Stanley you will fly to Santiago, Chile via a special charter flight that arrives in the late afternoon. (see Additional Costs.)
 It is advised that you book your outward flight from late afternoon/early evening onward—or consider spending a night in Santiago—to avoid missed connections.

 Luggage Limits: Different luggage limits apply to the special charter flights between Stanley and Santiago.
 Please observe a limit of 20-kg / 44-lb for checked baggage and 5-kg / 11-lb for carry-on baggage.
 There is no facility to purchase excess luggage on this flight.
-Excess baggage can be stored in Santiago for the duration of your voyage for a small fee.
+Excess baggage can be stored for the duration of your voyage for a small fee.
 Please contact ExpeditionTrips for details.